 If the irritation and dryness continue, it is possible to develop chronic exposure of the cornea.
 This can permanently affect eyesight.

-Ulcers on the cornea and scars on the thin conjunctival membrane that lines the eyelids are also possible, and these complications can be very painful.
+Ulcers on the cornea and scars on the thin conjunctival membrane that lines the eyelids are also possible, and these

 A person with a history of EDE or conditions that make them more likely to develop dry eye syndrome can take steps to prevent irritating symptoms.
 These measures include: